aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

     - VPC: virtual private cloud (VPC) in enhanced whitelist mode
     - MIX: standard whitelist mode

--> **NOTE:** In standard whitelist mode, IP addresses and CIDR blocks can be added only to the default IP address whitelist.
-In enhanced whitelist mode, IP addresses and CIDR blocks can be added to both IP address whitelists of the classic network type and those of the VPC network type.
+-> **NOTE:** In standard whitelist mode, IP addresses and CIDR blocks can be addedintranet only to the default IP address whitelist.
+In enhanced whitelist mode, IP addresses and CIDR blocks can be addedintranet to both IP address whitelists of the classic network type and those of the VPC network type.
 * `modify_mode` - (Optional, Available in 1.125.0+) The method that is used to modify the IP address whitelist.
 Default value: Cover.
 Valid values:
     - Cover: Use the value of the SecurityIps parameter to overwrite the existing entries in the IP address whitelist.
     - Append: Add the IP addresses and CIDR blocks that are specified in the SecurityIps parameter to the IP address whitelist.